Avid reader, course taker, and video watcher. Spirit nerd. Founder of Love and Profit.

 There are lots of ways to learn.
 Most of us sit and do the consuming kind.
 We learn like we watch tv.
 Passively absorbing youtube videos, online courses, books.

 This is great in many ways.
-Yet I have found our life rarely powers up long term from this type of learning.
-Does it really change how we choose to behave and live each day?
+But does it really change how we choose to behave and live each day?

 Mostly no. It doesn't change our lives.
-We are never satisfied that we have enough knowledge to do something.
-And we never feel like our lives are making enough progress.
+Plus, we are never satisfied that we have enough knowledge to do something.

 This indicates that the way we learn is out of balance.
 I think this is because many of us have forgotten how to learn.
 Because of school.